-Our executive officers, directors and principal stockholders maintain the ability to control all matters submitted to our stockholders for approval.
+Our executive officers, directors and principal stockholders maintain the ability to control or significantly influence all matters submitted to our stockholders for approval.

-Our executive officers and directors and principal stockholders, in the aggregate, own shares representing approximately 55.9% of our capital stock as of May 1, 2020.
-As a result, if these stockholders were to choose to act together, they would be able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
+Our executive officers and directors and principal stockholders, in the aggregate, own shares representing approximately 46.9% of our capital stock as of April 16, 2021.
+As a result, if these stockholders were to choose to act together, they would be able to control or significantly influence all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons, if they choose to act together, would control the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.